 - Your unconscious mind can integrate – acts in your best interest and will communicate to your conscious mind and wants you to stop smoking when you are ready to listen.

 - A man in love with a house – but finds it makes him sick.

 - Imagine saying to your family/children – I have killed myself

 “I truly wish I had come to see you before to give up smoking.
 I have no idea how it worked but it did.
-Hopefully my little baby will now have a healthy start in life and I will always be grateful for your help.”
-Pregnant woman desperate to stop smoking
+Hopefully, my little baby will now have a healthy start in life and I will always be grateful for your help.”
+A pregnant woman desperate to stop smoking